The Rocca di Angera on Lake Maggiore

 Of great importance is the Sala di Giustizia which houses the cycle of frescoes created in the thirteenth century by an anonymous master called "Maestro di Angera".
 The representation narrates events related to the life of Archbishop Ottone Visconti and in particular illustrates his victory over the Torriani in the battle of Desio in 1227.

 The Doll and Toy Museum

 Founded in the 1988 by the princess Bona Borromeo Arese, the Doll and Toy Museum displays over a thousand dolls made from the 18th century to date, in the most popular and widespread materials belonging to the ancient tradition: wood, wax, papier-mache, porcelain, biscuit, composition, fabric.

-The exhibition is developed through twelve rooms that have been joined by separate monothematic sections: one dedicated to dolls and toys from non-European cultures, the other, to the collection of the Petit Musée du Costume de Tours, collected by Giséle Pesché, consisting of an extraordinary collection of 19th century French and German automata.
+The exhibition is developed through twelve rooms to which separate monothematic sections have been placed side by side: one dedicated to dolls and toys from non-European cultures, the other, to the collection of the Petit Musée du Costume in Tours, collected by Giséle Pesché, consisting of an extraordinary collection of XNUMXth century French and German automata.

 The Medieval Garden

 The Rocca di Angera is progressively turning into a real "Middle Ages Interpretation Center" for enthusiasts, families and the school public.
 The last step of this progressive journey was represented by the project on the construction and restoration of medieval gardens.